microsoft/FastTrack/tools/gsuite-scanner/readme.md

 ### Create configuration file (one-time)

-The behavior of the cli tool is controlled by a JavaScript configuration file.
+The behavior of the cli tool is controlled by a JavaScript configuration file named `gscan-config.js`.
 This allows you some flexibility as you can use code in the configuration.
-This file should be located in your app working directoy.
+This file should be located in your app working directory and be named `gscan-config.js`.
 The application expects a single export with the following structure. "credentialPath", "domain", and "impersonatingAccount" are required, the rest are optional.

 ```JavaScript
 {